yarden/KappaUtilities/README.md

 * self.size: the number of agents in the complex
 * self.composition: a dictionary keyed by agent type with value the abundance of that type in the complex.
 * self.sum_formula: the sum formula of the complex.
-* self.nxgraph the networkx representation of the complex for the purpose of visualization.

 KappaComplex takes optional additional inputs:
   * the number of complexes of this type (count=0 by default); usually determined by parsing the snapshot.